 If you are suffering from neck pain and dizziness you are not alone.
-Dizziness accounts for 7% of doctor visits for people over the age of 45.
-It is also the leading reason to see a doctor if you are over the age of 65.
+Dizziness accounts for 7% of doctor visits for 45.
+It is also the leading reason to see a doctor if you are over 65.

 Do You Suffer from Both Neck Pain and Dizziness?

 Cervicogenic dizziness occurs as a result of pain originating from your neck (or cervical spine).
 This happens because of faulty signaling from your neck to your brain.
-As a result, your brain is unable to determine where your head is in space.
+As a result, your brain cannot determine where your head is in space.
 This causes the sensation of dizziness.

 There is no simple way to test for this type of dizziness.
 Instead, the diagnosis is made by excluding other causes of dizziness ranging from cardiovascular causes to metabolic causes, and inner ear causes.